 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T2 lacks such a headphone port.

-Both the X-T2 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the A9 have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the X-T2 and A9 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Sony A9 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T2 better than the Sony A9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.